 Workflow 1: The Solo Creator (YouTube + Social)

 Record your main content.
-Edit and clean it in Descript (remove filler words, tighten pacing, fix any verbal mistakes).
+Edit and clean it in Descript (remove filler words, tighten pacing, fix verbal mistakes).
 Export the finished video.
-Run it through Opus Clip to extract 5 to 10 short clips for social media.
+Run it through Opus Clip to extract 5 to 10 short clips for social.
 Use CapCut to add final polish, text overlays, or trending effects to each clip before publishing.
+This covers long-form and short-form from a single recording session with minimal manual editing.

 Workflow 2: The Marketing Team (Brand and Demand Gen Video)

-Use HeyGen to produce presenter-style explainer videos, product walkthroughs, and localized versions for different markets without re-filming.
-Use Runway to generate B-roll, product visualizations, or creative brand content that would be expensive to produce traditionally.
-Use Descript to edit any recorded interviews, testimonials, or team footage quickly.
+Use HeyGen for presenter-style explainers, product walkthroughs, and localised versions for different markets without re-filming.
+Use Runway to generate B-roll, product visualisations, or creative brand content that would be expensive to produce traditionally.
+Use Descript to edit recorded interviews, testimonials, or team footage quickly.
+This lets a small marketing team produce video at a volume and variety that previously required a full production agency.

 Workflow 3: The Enterprise Communications or L&D Team